Stuntman (video game): Reception

-The Game Boy Advance version received "favorable" reviews, while the PlayStation 2 version received "mixed or average" reviews according to video game review aggregator Metacritic.
+The Game Boy Advance version received "favorable" reviews, while the PlayStation 2 version received "mixed or average" reviews according to video game review aggregator website Metacritic.
 GameSpot named Stuntman the third-best video game of June 2002.

 Maxim gave the PS2 version a score of eight out of ten and said, "If you think the best parts of movies involve explosions, car chases, and death-defying leaps (is there anything else?), then this homage to Hollywood’s unsung lunatics is just the thing for you."
 However, FHM gave the same version a score of three stars out of five and called it a "Genuinely great idea, but incredibly frustrating."
 Entertainment Weekly gave said version a C and advised players to "Wear a helmet while playing, because you'll be banging your head against the TV in frustration."
 In Japan, Famitsu gave the same version a score of all four sevens for a total of 28 out of 40.